JonnyBro/beatrun/README.md

 ## Changes and fixes done by the community

 > [!IMPORTANT]
-> There are many undocumented changes and fixes in this version, you better look at the commits if you want to see something specific.
+> There are many undocumented changes and fixes in this version, you better look at the commits for more specific changes.

 * Jonny_Bro is hosting [custom online courses database](https://courses.beatrun.ru), which is also free and [open source](https://github.com/relaxtakenotes/beatrun-courses-server/) 🤯!
 * Implemented a new gamemode - **Deathmatch** (it's way more fun than Data Theft I promise).
+* Implemented "Proper" Kick Glitch just like in [original ME](https://www.youtube.com/watch?v=zK5y3NBUStc).
-* Added an in-game config menu - You can find it in the tool menu, in the *Beatrun* Category.\
+* Added an in-game config menu - you can find it in the tool menu, in the *Beatrun* Category.\
 **All** of the Beatrun settings can be changed in the configuration menu.
 * Settings on the map selection screen.
 * Localization support.\
 For now Russian and English are supported.
 * Added the ability to get off of ladders.
-* Allowed jumping while walking (🤷).
-* Done various tweaks to the Time Trials Menu (F4).
 * Added an arrow that shows the next checkpoint.
 * Added a ConVar to allow Overdrive usage on the server - `Beatrun_AllowOverdriveInMultiplayer`.
-* Added a ConVar to toggle between old and new Kick-Glitch - `Beatrun_OldKickGlitch`.
+* Added a ConVar to toggle between old and new Kick Glitch - `Beatrun_OldKickGlitch`.
 * Added some ConVars to change HUD colors - `Beatrun_HUDTextColor`, `Beatrun_HUDCornerColor`, `Beatrun_HUDFloatingXPColor`.
-* Added a ConVar to allow players to spawn props without admin rights - `Beatrun_AllowPropSpawn`.
+* Added a ConVar to allow players to spawn props and weapons without admin rights - `Beatrun_AllowPropSpawn`.
 * Added a ConVar to disable grapple ability - `Beatrun_DisableGrapple`.
 * Added a ConVar to allow QuickTurn with any weapon or only with *Runner Hands* - `Beatrun_QuickturnHandsOnly`.
 * Added small camera punch when diving.
 * Added the ability to remove ziplines that created with *Zipline Gun* - `RMB`.
+* Implemented Discord Rich Presence using [open source](#credits) module.

+## Notable changes and fixes done by the community

+* Your SteamID in the right corner is no longer present.
 * Fixed some playermodels show up as ERROR.
-* Implemented Discord Rich Presence using open source module (See [credits](#credits)).
-* SteamID in the right corner is no longer present.

-## Notable changes and fixes done by the community

-* Added Proper Kick Glitch just like in [original ME](https://www.youtube.com/watch?v=zK5y3NBUStc). (cry about prediction errors l0l)
+* Done various tweaks to the Courses Menu (F4).
+* Allowed jumping while walking (🤷).
 * Fixed leaderboard sorting in gamemodes.
 * Fixed grapple usage in courses and gamemodes.
-* Fixed a crash in Data Theft when touching data bank.
+* Fixed a crash in Data Theft when touching Data Bank.
 * Fixed an error on course loading.
 * Fixed collisions issues.
-(PvP damage not going through in gamemodes other than DataTheft)
+(PvP damage not going through in gamemodes other than Data Theft)
 * Tweaked safety roll, now you can roll under things.
 * Tweaked some grapple related stuff.
 Now it moves with the entity it was attached to and other players can see the rope.
 * Made it possible to dive to your death =).

 ## TODO

-* [ ] Gamemodes menu. (idk how to properly implement this for know).
+* [ ] Loadouts creation menu for Data Theft and Deathmatch. (idk how to properly implement this for know).

 ## Related